WHAT IS CYBER LAW?

 The first question that a student of cyber law will ask is whether there is a need for a separate field of law to cover cyberspace.
 Isn’t conventional law adequate to cover cyberspace?

 Let us consider cases where so-called conventional crimes are carried out using computers or the Internet as a tool.
-Consider cases of spread of pornographic material, criminal threats delivered via email, websites that defame someone or spread racial hatred etc. In all these cases, the computer is merely incidental to the crime.
+Consider cases like spread of pornographic material, criminal threats delivered via email, websites that defame someone or spread racial hatred etc. In all these cases, the computer is merely incidental to the crime.
 Distributing pamphlets promoting racial enmity is in essence similar to putting up a website promoting such ill feelings.

 In such cases, it can be argued that conventional law can handle cyber cases.
 The Government can simply impose a stricter liability (by way of imprisonment and fines) if the crime is committed using certain specified technologies.
 A simplified example would be stating that spreading pornography by electronic means should be punished more severely than spreading pornography by conventional means.